The Percona Live MySQL Conference was held once again in Santa Clara from April 1-4, 2014.

 - just write your own MySQL branch if a feature is too hard to deploy

-- R has about 1,000 interesting sample databases (demos included diamonds)
+- R has about 1,000 interesting sample databases (demos included diamonds and cars)

 - good interface for quick graphing, not so great for complex programs

-- Percona usess R and gg graph module for most of the graphs you see now.
+- Percona usess R and ggplot graph module for most of the graphs you see now.